 Characteristics and capabilities of data processing equipment

-Data base systems such as Rdb, Access, SQL Server, etc.
+Database systems such as Oracle/Rdb, In Memory Database, Access, SQL Server, etc.

 Principles, procedures, and methods used in data acquisition, storage, structuring, retrieval, and cross system interdependencies and relationships

 Data warehousing technologies such as MS SQL Server, etc.